barsanuphe/grenier/README.md

 **Grenier** uses a yaml file to describe
 - repositories,
+- which backend to use,
 - what to back up in each,
 - where to keep extra copies
-- sensitive information such as passphrases, to keep things simple.
+- sensitive information **such as passphrases**, to keep things simple.

 **The user is responsible for keeping this file safe**.
+Not keeping this file safe defeats the purpose of using encrypted backups.

-Encfs uses xml files to describe how a repository is encoded.
+If using `encfs`: `encfs` uses xml files to describe how a repository is encoded.
 You probably should keep them around.
+**Grenier** backs them up next to its logs.

 Here is the general structure of how to describe a repository for **grenier**:

     repository_name:
+        backend: backend_name
-        backup_dir: /path/to/repository
+        repository_path: /path/to/repository
         passphrase: clear_passphrase
         sources:
             source1_name: